Looking for magazine writing jobs that pay well and are open to new writers?

 Improvement in these areas will increase your ability to land better gigs.

-Let’s take a look at some of these freelancing opportunities.
+Let’s take a look at some of these freelancing opportunities and see where you can land the magazine writing job that accelerates your career.

 15 Places to Land Magazine Writing Jobs